 on an agent to fulfill this duty is unjustified when the agent does nothing the taxpayer could not do himself."
 (Intress, supra, 404 F. 3d at p.
 1177, italics in original.)
 In Intress, the U.S. District Court acknowledged that the "IRS tax filing procedure has changed significantly since Boyle was decided in 1985" yet held that Boyle was still applicable to electronic filing because "taxpayers are not obligated to use tax preparation services" and are "not required to use e-file software."
 (Id. at pp. 1178-1179.)
-The court concluded that because "a taxpayer is just as free to paper-file a professionally prepared return . . . as they were in 1985," the taxpayers. . . ."
-(Id. at p.
+The court concluded that because "a taxpayer is just as free to paper-file a professionally prepared return . . . as they were in 1985," the taxpayer can meet the exact "nature and degree of personal responsibility Boyle requires of taxpayers" (Id. at p.
 1179.)